 Today we’ll be sharing a few of what we think are the best custom PC builders on the market today.

-AVADirect is an Ohio based custom PC builder founded back [...]
+AVADirect is an Ohio based custom PC builder founded back in [...]

 Fake goods plague almost every industry and sometimes the scammers behind the fakes go to pretty elaborate lengths to make their goods look legit.